principleWindows/win-principle-2022/labs/lab_3/lab_3_1.md

 ### 2.3 Use the declared functions

-You can now use the functions declared in [the last step](#to-add-a-c-class-to-declare-functions-of-the-imported-dll).
+You can now use the functions declared in [the previous step](#to-add-a-c-class-to-declare-functions-of-the-imported-dll).
 Replace the contents of `Program.cs` by using the following codes:

 ```csharp